 - Sparky Anderson bet Gibson ten dollars that Gossage would pitch to him.

 - Team be damned—it was all about how hard the Goose could throw.

-But in his postseason appearances, which by now have amounted to an extra season, or maybe two seasons, of pitching, Rivera is even better…much better.
+But in his postseason appearances, which by now have amounted to an extra season, or maybe two seasons, [it does amount to two extra seasons-at 70IP per season, total of 141 innings] of pitching, Rivera is even better…much better.
 Against the best teams in baseball, with everything at stake, he’s run up an 8-1 record, with 42 saves in 47 attempts, allowing 21 walks and 81 hits against 110 strikeouts

 - in 141 innings and compiling an ERA of 0.70.

 You want seven outs?
 Mariano has provided four such appearances in the postseason; in none of them did he allow a run or an inherited runner to score.
 They included a couple of the most memorable playoff games in history; his coming out, a 3.1-inning victory over Seattle in the 1995 American League Division Series, and the three unforgettable innings he pitched to win the “Aaron Boone game” against Boston in

 You want more than one inning?
 Mo has another 24 one-inning-plus playoff appearances to his credit, earning another 16 saves and a hold.